What are Financial Decisions?

 Optimal Mix of Debt and Equity

 Financial managers have to chalk out an optimal mix of debt and equity.
 In doing so, they have to take care of various factors such as the cost of financing, the risk involved, the floating cost in case of issuing equity, the company’s cash-flow position in the immediate future, the state of the economy, debt, and equity markets, etc.

 Under dividend decisions, whenever a company makes a profit, it decides to reward its shareholders in return for their investment, trust, and confidence in the company.
 This reward is called a dividend.
-At the same time, managers must make the decision to retain part of the profit for the future needs of the company.
+At the same time, managers must decide to retain part of the profit for the future needs of the company.
 This is known as retained earnings.

 Managers have to make the important decision of how many portions of the profit the company should pay out in dividends and what part they should keep with them.
-Giving away higher dividends makes the stock attractive, increases the market price and the overall market value of the company.
-But they also have to take into account earnings and their stability, the growth prospects of the company, its cash flow status, dividend taxes, and above all its own funding requirements, etc.
+Giving away higher dividends makes the stock attractive and increases the market price and the overall market value of the company.
+But they also have to take into account earnings and their stability, the growth prospects of the company, its cash flow status, dividend taxes, and above all, its own funding requirements, etc.

 Conclusion: Financial Decisions

 Financial decisions are the backbone of any organization’s success.
 The main aim and the key efficiency of the professional managers is the maximization of the financial worth/value of the company and its stakeholders.
 They have to increase profitability while maintaining sufficient liquidity for the company.
 And also to minimize the risk level of the company.
 It is their duty to set goals to achieve them, evaluate alternatives and choose the best possible course of action, effectively implement financial plans, continually revise, update and review those plans, and finally, where necessary, take corrective actions.